 The bat survey involves recording of bats echolocation using using many low cost static Audiomoth ultrasound recorders and analysis of recordings.
 This is similar to the process used in the Bat Conservations Trusts (BCT) British Bat Survey Pilot, but using experimental software on the Audiomoths so they record only when they detect ultrasound, such as bat echolocation.

 It is envisaged to run the project for a minimum of two years, with options to extend, or revise focus of the project over the years.
+The aim is for well over 1000 nights recordings each year.

 More information in the project proposal document.